Trump says Israel-Iran ceasefire is in effect after deal initially faltered

 It’s unclear what role Ayatollah Ali Khamenei, Iran’s leader, played in the talks.
 He said earlier on social media that he would not surrender.

-Trump said Tuesday that he wasn’t seeking regime change in Iran, two days after first floating the idea.
+Trump said Tuesday that he wasn't seeking regime change in Iran, two days after floating the idea himself in a social media post.

-Israel’s military said Iran launched 20 missiles toward Israel before the ceasefire began on Tuesday morning.
+Before the ceasefire was announced, Israel’s military said Iran launched 20 missiles toward Israel.
 Police said they damaged at least three densely packed residential buildings in the city of Beersheba.
 First responders said they retrieved four bodies from one building and were searching for more.
-Earlier, the Fire and Rescue service said five bodies were found before revising the number downward.
 At least 20 people were injured.

 Outside, the shells of burned out cars littered the streets.
 Broken glass and rubble covered the area.
 Police said some people were injured while inside their apartments’ reinforced safe rooms, which are meant to withstand rockets but not direct hits from ballistic missiles.

-Iran launched a limited missile attack Monday on a U.S. military base in Qatar, retaliating for earlier American bombing of its nuclear sites.
+The attack followed a limited Iranian missile attack Monday on a U.S. military base in Qatar, retaliating for earlier American bombing of its nuclear sites.
 The U.S. was warned by Iran in advance, and there were no casualties.

 Conflict has killed hundreds